 In the Fleet Management module, you can maintain various data records—such as vehicle usage types, tire types, cost categories, etc.—which are then available when using the Fleet Management system.
-You can find all the forms you need for preparatory work in the System Control panel, and you must have the appropriate permissions.
+You will find all the forms you need for preparatory work in the System Control Center, so you will need the appropriate permissions.

 Preparatory Activities

-To start, it makes sense to clarify whether the module should be used solely for administration or in addition to vehicle booking.
-Depending on the result, some of the setup steps can be skipped.
+To begin with, it makes sense to clarify whether the module is to be used solely for administration or also for vehicle booking.
+Depending on the outcome, some of the setup steps can be skipped.
 So first determine which processes you want to map using eTASK Fleet Management.

 Check Permissions and Prerequisites